telerik/ajax-docs/controls/grid/functionality/scrolling/virtual-scrolling.md

 ````

->note NOTE: RadGrid's virtual scrolling / paging feature does not support rows of variable height.
+>tip NOTE: RadGrid's virtual scrolling / paging feature does not support rows of variable height.
 All rows in all pages should have the same height for the scroll position to be properly calculated.
 >